kyma-project/cli/docs/contributor/ADR/002-command-structure-standards.md

 Important elements:

-- `<>` - means this is positional argument
+- `<>` - means this is a positional argument
-- `[]` - means elemts are optional
+- `[]` - means elements are optional
 - `...` - means at least one element is required (this applies only for positional arguments)
 - `(a|b)` - means element `a` or `b` is possible

-### Name details
+### Name Details

 The command name must be a verb or noun.
 In most cases, it is recommended to use nouns to define domain-related command groups (like `kyma function`, `kyma app`, or `kyma apirule`) and verbs to define runnable operations around the domain (like `kyma app push`, `kyma function create`, `kyma apirule expose`).
 This rule is only a suggestion, and it depends on the use case.
 For example, the `kyma diagnose` command works as a runnable command and command group at the same (`kyma diagnose logs`) time, and because of this, it's not a noun.
 On the other hand, the `kyma registry config` in another example, where after the noun is another noun (runnable noun), but in this case, the `config` word is shorter than verbs like `get-config` or `configure`.

 After the first word, there must be a description of possible arguments/commands.
 If the command is a non-runnable command group, then it should contain `<command>`, which means that this command accepts only one argument, and this argument is the command name.
-If command is runnable then is must describes possible inputs (if allowed) in the following format: `<arg_name>` for single, required argument, `<arg_name>...` for at least one required argument, `[<arg_name>...]` for one optional argument, `<arg_name>...` for optional arguments list of the same type.
+If command is runnable then it must describe possible inputs (if allowed) in the following format: `<arg_name>` for single, required argument, `<arg_name>...` for at least one required argument, `[<arg_name>...]` for one optional argument, `<arg_name>...` for optional arguments list of the same type.
 If the command receives more than one argument type, then it is possible to describe many arguments separated by a space.
 For example: `scale <name> <replicas>`

 The last element must be optional flags represented by the `[flags]` element.
 In our case, it must be a part of every command because we add persistent flags for the parent `kyma` command, and these flags are valid for every sub-command.